Free Presbyterian Church of Scotland: Zimbabwe Presbytery

 In Zimbabwe services are held in forty locations with their centres in Bulawayo, Ingwenya, Mbuma, New Canaan and Zenka.
 The Zimbabwe mission began in 1904.

-List of congregations in the UK
+List of congregations

+Churches in 1893

+The following congregations of the Free Church are listed in Ewing's Annals of the Free Church of Scotland as having been involved in the secession of 1893 which led to the formation of the Free Presbyterian Church: